Richienb/cymru-mhr/readme.md

 ### mhr(hash)

-Check if a file hash is dangerous using the CYMRU Malware Hash Registry.
+Check a file hash.
 Returns a promise that resolves with `{ lastSeen: number, detectionRate: number }`.

 ### mhr.multiple(hashes)

-Check if file hashes are dangerous using the CYMRU Malware Hash Registry.
+Check multiple file hashes.
 Returns a promise that resolves with an array of `{ lastSeen: number, detectionRate: number }`.

 #### hash